Suzy Mandel: Performing in the US

 After the release of her final British sex film, You're Driving Me Crazy (1978), Mandel moved to Los Angeles where, in 1979, she attended the Lee Strasberg Institute for about a year, studying acting and voice.
 She also studied with noted voice and dialect coach Robert Easton.
 Mandel continued acting, appearing in the film The Mistress of the Apes (directed by B-movie specialist Larry Buchanan).

 She appears in the 1980 comedy The Private Eyes starring Tim Conway and Don Knotts as Hilda, the Upstairs Maid.
 She guest starred on television shows like The Love Boat.

 She also appeared in the hardcore film Blonde Ambition (also known as Can I Come Again), which was shot in New York City in 1977, but only released in 1980.
-Blonde Ambition stars Mandel as Sugar Cane, half of a talentless duo of singers who become embroiled in the search for a missing brooch.
+Blonde Ambition stars Mandel as Sugar Kane, half of a talentless duo of singers who become embroiled in the search for a missing brooch.
 Directed by the eccentric Amero Brothers, the role required Mandel to strip while ice skating, impersonate a drag queen, play the tuba and perform in hardcore sex scenes.
 (She used a body double for the last.)